MyPaipoBoards | Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 Finless board inside the Day Bag

 Airwave.
 Airwave makes standard and custom board bags.
 Standard sizes include single surf board bags, double surfboard bags, and coffin bags for up to 4 boards.
 They also make standard and custom board bags for windsurfing, kite boarding and snowboarding.
 They actually list paipo boards on their list design to build custom board bags.
 I recently ordered and received custom day and travel bags based on the short board bag designs.
-My travel bag features two internal pockets using a one-half inch velcro closure across the width of the bag, one forward and one to the rear, each about 26" deep.
+My travel bag features two internal pockets using a one-half inch Velcro closure across the width of the bag, one forward and one to the rear, each about 26" deep.
 I contacted Mark DuPaix initially via email and later by phone - he provided excellent service in discussing my needs and delivered on-time for an upcoming trip.
 Highly recommended.

 Location: 137 9th Ave., San Francisco, CA 94118 Phone: (415) 346-3806